User-centric feature design

 Building a Platform, Not Just a Product

-I hope this framework and strategies help you design features that truly connect with your users and drive the success of your products.
-The key is to keep the user at the center of your design process and continuously seek feedback to ensure that you’re building the right features for the right people.
+Balance user needs with business goals and technical constraints.
+User-centric design leads to successful products and happier users, but trade-offs are inevitable.
+Keep users at the center of your design process and continuously seek feedback to ensure you’re building the right features for the right people.